SintraCascaisSesimbra.com

 The Lagoa de Albufeira

 The Lagoa de Albufeira is a pristine lagoon which opens out on the Costa da Caparica coastline.
 This setting provides two very different beaches; the side facing the might of the Atlantic Ocean and the sheltered side overlooking the lagoon.
 The Atlantic side is great for surfing and kite surfing, while the sheltered lagoon waters are popular with Portuguese families.
-Inland the pristine forests that surround the lagoon offer deserted footpaths and tranquil countryside.
+Inland, the pristine forests that surround the lagoon offer deserted footpaths and tranquil countryside.

 Related articles: Lagoa de Albufeira